Pokémon Go: Pokémon availabilities

-The game is regularly updated with new Pokémon, and as of March 25, 2022, there are just over 730 Pokémon in the game (not including regional varieties) out a total 898.
+New Pokémon are frequently added to the game, and there are 884 Pokémon in the game as of February 11, 2025 (including regional variants) from a total 1,025 within the entire Pokémon franchise.

-Regional Pokémon are often released together, such as Hoenn region Pokémon released in December 2017, Alolan variants in May 2018, Sinnoh region Pokémon(along with the Sinnoh Stone item used to evolve them) released in October 2018, Unova region Pokémon (and the Unova Stone) in September 2019, Kalos region Pokémon in December 2020, and again more Alola region Pokémon in March 2022.
+Regional Pokémon are often released simultaneously, such as the Unova region Pokémon (as well as the Unova Stone item) released in September 2019.

-Mythical and legendary Pokémon are often released individually (or in pairs/trios) in special events or quests.
+During special events or quests, Mythical and Legendary Pokémon are frequently released on their own (or in pairs or trios).
 The first Legendary Pokémon released was Groudon, in December 2017.
-The Mythical Pokémon Meltal and its evolved form, Melmetal are so far the only Pokémon to have made their debut on Pokémon Go.
-Their release coincided with the release of Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! on the Nintendo Switch, Pokémon Go introduced the new Mythical Pokémon Meltan originally as a teaser, later to be available to capture only in Pokémon Go via a "Mystery Box" item that could be obtained through transferring Pokémon from Pokémon Go to either Nintendo Switch Pokémon games, or by completing new Research Tasks.
+Meltan and its evolved form, Melmetal, are the only Mythical Pokémon to have made their debut on Pokémon Go.
+Their release coincided with the release of Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! on the Nintendo Switch.
+Pokémon Go introduced the new Mythical Pokémon Meltan originally as a teaser, later to be accessible to capture only from Pokémon Go via a "Mystery Box" item that could be acquired by completing new Research Tasks, moving Pokémon from Pokémon Go to Pokémon HOME, or moving Pokémon to Nintendo Switch Pokémon games.

-In August 2020, Mega Evolution came to Pokémon Go with four Pokémon able to Mega Evolve into five forms.
+In August 2020, Mega Evolution arrived in Pokémon Go with four different Pokémon able to Mega Evolve into five different forms.
+The feature has expanded to include 40 forms.

 Battle system

 Gyms and Raids

-Players earn experience points for various in-game activities.
-Players rise in level as they earn experience points (XP), with various features being progressively unlocked.
-Most-notably, at level five, the player can battle at a Pokémon Gym and join one of three color-coded teams (red for Team Valor, blue for Team Mystic, or yellow for Team Instinct), which act as factions battling for control of Gyms within the Pokémon Go world.
+Players earn experience points (XP) for various in-game activities.
+Players rise in level as they earn experience points (XP), with various features being progressively unlocked through the leveling system.
+Most notably, at level five, the player acquires the ability to battle at a Pokémon Gym, and they get to decide which of the three color-coded teams, (red for Team Valor), (blue for Team Mystic), or (yellow for Team Instinct), to join, which act as factions battling for domination of Gyms within the Pokémon Go universe.

-In June 2017, Niantic announced that the game mechanics of Gyms would be revamped for a more teamwork-oriented experience; Gyms were disabled on June 19, 2017, with the new Gyms being released with the next app update a few days later.
-As of the update, Gyms included a spinnable component to receive in-game items such as Potions and Poké Balls.
-Additionally, Gyms are capped at containing six Pokémon, each of which must be unique in that Gym.
-Coins are now earned based on the amount of time the defending Pokémon has been in a Gym, as opposed to a one-per-day gym defender bonus of 10 coins per current defending Pokémon.
+In June 2017, Niantic announced that Gyms' game mechanics would be revamped for a more teamwork-oriented experience; Gyms were disabled on June 19, 2017, with the new Gyms being made available a few days later with the next application update.
+As of the update, Gyms included a spinnable component (PokéStop) for players to receive in-game items such as Potions and Poké Balls.
+Additionally, Gyms are capped at holding six Pokémon, all of which must be a different Pokémon in that Gym.
+Coins are now earned according to the duration that the defending Pokémon survived in a Gym, as opposed to the 10-coin daily gym defender bonus for each Pokémon currently protecting.
 Legendary, Mythical and Buddy Pokémon cannot be placed in Gyms.